Rates

 If you wish to pay by instalments, there is no additional cost.

 Yes.
 Interest accrues on rates and annual charges that remain unpaid after the due date.
-In 2022-23 the interest rate is 6% per annum, calculated daily.
+In 2023-24 the interest rate is 7% per annum, calculated daily.

 We encourage all ratepayers to meet their rate commitments as they are due.
-If you are experiencing financial difficulties, please refer to our Financial Hardship page.

-Overpayments can only be refunded if an account is in credit.
 To organise a refund, you need to provide:

 1. a copy of your receipt or bank statement

-2. your property address and/or property number (link to picture of rate notice)
+2. your property address and/or property number

 3. the date and amount paid